redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 }
 ```

-Prisma has a couple command line tools that take changes to this file and turn them into [SQL DDLcommands which are executed against your database to update its structure to match.
+Prisma has a couple command line tools that take changes to this file and turn them into [SQL DDL commands](https://www.sqlshack.com/sql-ddl-getting-started-with-sql-ddl-commands-in-sql-server/) which are executed against your database to update its structure to match.

 Redwood abstracts the concept of GraphQL resolver into a "service."
 You will generally start with one service function per GraphQL query/mutation.
 For example, going back to our testimonials example, you would have a service function named `testimonials()` that returns the data for the GraphQL query named `testimonials`.
 That function uses Prisma to query the database: